 You can now select the options to be included in the invitation email.
 Further customisation is also possible later when the draft email is being previewed, prior to sending.
 Note that you can either create a new "--Custom--" invitation (the default), or, if you have previously sent customised invitations for the event, you can select a previously sent invite version from the drop-down list.

 If your event has multiple ticket types you can select which tickets are to be made available to your invitees.
 In this way you can easily make hidden tickets available to invitees, perhaps at discounted prices or for team sign-up, while still having regular tickets available to non-invitees (e.g. via your website).
+Please note that for an event with paid tickets, the tickets must be created and set active on the event before sending invitations.
+If this is not done and people "Accept" the invitation, they will be signed up for the event without a ticket, meaning that no payment will be processed.

 Click "Proceed" to see the draft invitation email.
 The draft invitation is displayed and branded based on the event's 'category', with the email subject and body pre-filled with content from the options you chose in the previous step.
 The email can now be further customised and/or branded prior to sending if you wish.
 For example, you can also add further merge fields, attach files, and set whether the invite email is to be scheduled (specifying the date and time the invite email is to sent).